Interview

 clear that Tattoo is the target, an about-face of their historic 80 year

-use of color pigments in tattoo in the US following the UK and EU.
+use of color pigments in tattoo in the US following the Brits and the EU.

 “…the most significant expansion of the FDA's authority…since…1938: